Breastfeeding Without Tears: A Nurse-Guided, Stress-Free Guide for New Moms

 Walking increases blood flow, strengthens your heart, and helps tone your muscles—all without stressing your joints or core.
 It’s low-impact, making it ideal for the postpartum phase when your ligaments and pelvic floor are still recovering from pregnancy hormones like relaxin.

 💧 Hydrate as you move!
-The Hydro Flask Stainless Steel Water Bottle keeps your water cold for hours and fits easily into most stroller cup holders.
 Staying hydrated helps your energy and milk supply if you’re breastfeeding.

 2. Boosts Mental Health and Reduces Postpartum Blues